Sorting by

 Paul Janssen

-Rev. Paul G. Janssen is the Pastor and Teacher of United Reformed Church in Somerville, New Jersey.
+Rev. Paul G. Janssen recently retired as the Pastor and Teacher of United Reformed Church in Somerville, New Jersey.
 A son of Iowa, he has served parishes in Hackensack and Park Ridge, New Jersey.
-He has been a weekly preacher for nearly 40 years, in addition to writing nearly 100 hymns (words and/or music).
+He had been a weekly preacher for nearly 40 years, in addition to writing nearly 100 hymns (words and/or music).
 He was raised a Minnesota Twins fan, but since moving to New Jersey in 1981 he has rooted (tepidly) for the New York Mets.